Swapping art forms is tricky

 Which other actors have published serious, well-received literature?
 (I mean more than one book, more than a children’s book, more than just a memoir, all by themselves without help, and more than just…not-worth-a-second-read-type stuff.)

-Viggo Mortensen is a prolific poet, writing in English, Danish and Spanish, and often illustrating his work with his art and photography, resulting in edgy multimedia volumes like the abstract 45301 or Canciones del Invierno – Winter Songs (2010), in Spanish and English with his own photos.
+Viggo Mortensen is a prolific poet, writing in English, Danish and Spanish, and often illustrating his work with his art and photography, resulting in edgy multimedia volumes like the abstract Canciones del Invierno – Winter Songs (2010), in Spanish and English with his own photos.
 He founded Perceval Press, which publishes his own books and helps unconventional writers and artists get published.
 He has published several photo books, including Coincidence of Memory, SignLanguage, Linger and The Horse is Good.
 His books are a treat for the eye but also, I think his poetry is excellent, truly atmospheric and redolent with feeling.

 Mortensen is not the only actor turned visual artist – perhaps the urge to move to painting or photography comes with the business of constantly being part of created images.
 Brad Pitt, Drew Carey, Bryan Adams, James Franco and quite a few other actors and people in the entertainment industry have made names for themselves as accomplished photographers.